rugbyprof/5303-Adv-Database/Assignments/A06/README.md

 4. Around the world
 5. Random Countries
 6. Make shapes or draw letters
+7. How long to fly all routes, appended end to end.

 We will discuss parameters in class, and will allow the specs to change if problems arise.